dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.x/breaking-changes.md

 #### Old behavior

-Char values were previously sored as INTEGER values on SQLite.
+Char values were previously stored as INTEGER values on SQLite.
 For example, a char value of _A_ was stored as the integer value 65.

 #### New behavior